zihaadk/myportfolio/README.md

 Hi, Welcome to my personal website.

-This website was developed to show case my skills as well as act as a repository for any useful information.
+This website was developed to show case my skills, projects as well as act as a repository for any useful information.

 The MSc ePortfolio section represents a portfolio for the MSc Cyber Security program currently being completed at the University of Essex - UK